connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 Equality with Difference is Iran's policy towards women.
 It gives men more favor in divorce and custody laws according to islam law.
 Women must wear long scarves and coats in public, and cannot leave the country without their male relatives' permission.
 ### Nuclear Ambitions
 The United States provided Iran with nuclear energy in the 1950s.
 Since then, Iran has been suspected of using it to develop weapons instead of civilian programs.
 In 2015, Iran negotiated the JCPOA, a 25 year nuclear agreement limiting Iran's nuclear capacity in exchange for sanctions relief.
 In 2018, Trump pulled out of JCPOA and reimplemented sanctions.
+### Women's Rights

+#### Equality with Difference
+Equality with Difference is Iran's policy towards women.
+It gives men more favor in divorce and custody laws according to islam law.
+Women must wear long scarves and coats in public, and cannot leave the country without their male relatives' permission.
+### Nuclear Ambitions

 ## Human Rights in Iran

 ### Baha'i
 Iran has persecuted and arrested baha'i leaders for what they call "security reasons".
 Baha'i is an offshoot of islam and is viewed as unholy by Iran.
 ### Journalists
 Iran does not have tolerance for slander against the government.
 News sites are not allowd to critisize the government.
 Journalists can be imprisoned for reporting about corruption in the government.
+### Journalists

 ## Recent Elections

 ### Majiles Elections

 #### 2004
 The 2004 Majiles elections was a victory for the islamic conservatives over the reformists.
 The elections took place amidst the January 2004 decision to ban about 2500 candidates -- nearly half of the total -- including 80 sitting Parliament deputies.
 The main targets were reformist candidates.
 ![8kd08gp4](/assets/images/8kd08gp4.bmp)